Rick Razzano (running back)

-Richard Anthony Razzano (born January 28, 1981) is a former National Football League fullback.
-He was drafted by the Tampa Bay Buccaneers in 2005.
+Richard Anthony Razzano (born January 28, 1981) is an American former professional football player who was a fullback in the National Football League (NFL).
+He was selected by the Tampa Bay Buccaneers in the seventh round of the 2005 NFL draft with the 221st overall pick.

 Razzano played college football for the Ole Miss Rebels.
-His father, Rick Razzano, also played in the National Football League.
+His father, Rick Razzano, also played in the NFL.

 Razzano has owned and operated a gym called Pain Train Fitness since 2008.